AJWest22/MS3/README.md

 ## **Code Used**

  The site is build using:
- - *HTML* to provide the site's structure
+ - *HTML* to provide the site's structure and features, for example the contact form.

- - *CSS* to add style to the site.
+ - *CSS* to add style to the site, for example the font of the typography.

- - *PYTHON* to add the backend functionality to the site.
+ - *PYTHON* to add the backend functionality to the site, for example sending data to the database.

+ - *JQUERY* to offer interactivity to the site, for example dropdown menus.

 ### **Frameworks**